MMatviiuk/GitHub_Test_Task/README.md

 A NER model to extract animal names from text (using a transformer-based approach).
 An image classification model trained on a dataset with at least 10 animal classes.

-More details can be found in the corresponding folder.
+More details can be found in the Task_2_Image_Classification folder.